fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Connect-AzureAD.md

 ### -TenantId
 Specifies the ID of a tenant.

-If you do not specify this parameter, the account is authenticated for all available tenants.
+If you do not specify this parameter, the account is authenticated with the home tenant.

 You must specify the *TenantId* parameter to authenticate as a service principal or when using Microsoft account.